-Effective negotiators seek opportunities to create value.
+MESO negotiation techniques for negotiators include creating value at the bargaining table by identifying multiple proposals of equal value and presenting them to your counterpart simultaneously.
 By making tradeoffs across issues, parties can obtain greater value on the issues that are most important to them.
 But how can you be sure you’re making the right offer?

-The Value of Multiple Equivalent Simultaneous Offers (MESOs)
+The Value of Multiple Equivalent Simultaneous Offers (MESO) Negotiations

-Until recently, the value of MESOs was based on logic rather than on empirical results.
+Until recently, the value of MESO negotiation was based on logic rather than on empirical results.
 Medvec and Galinsky teamed with Geoffrey Leonardelli of the University of Toronto and Aletha Claussen-Schulz to show that making MESOs creates several benefits.

 Across four studies, they proved that this strategy does, in fact, help create value for negotiators.
 In addition, making MESOs helps the offering party claim more value by more efficiently meeting the needs of the other side.
 Finally, while the offering party succeeds at both claiming and creating value, the other side perceives him as more flexible and accommodating.
 The only cost of this strategy is that it requires thorough preparation prior to the negotiation.

 The evidence is in: making multiple offers simultaneously is an effective negotiation strategy – one used far too infrequently (for more on making offers and negotiation strategy, please see Four Negotiation Strategies for Resolving Values-Based Disputes).

 Have you ever used MESO negotiation techniques to create value in your negotiations?

 Related Dealmaking Article: Resolving the First Offer Dilemma in Business Negotiations